 Human bodies need full-spectrum light to function at their best, researchers have found, because it keeps us on a natural rhythm of 24 hours.
 If the light cycle becomes disturbed, such as during the short daylight hours of winter, SAD can set in.

-Here are some ways to treat the disorder with light.
+Make sure to get some sunlight regularly during the winter if at all possible.
+There are some ways to treat the disorder with light.
 Use a specially designed fluorescent light with 10,000 lux for a half hour each day or one at half that power for an hour.
 Familiarize yourself with the rules for using the light before doing the therapy.
-Make sure to get some sunlight regularly during the winter.

 Form Better Health Habits